sitoolkit/sit-dba/README.md

 # DB Administrator

-SI-Toolkit for DB Administrator is a tool of DB migration JPA (Java Persistence API) reverse engineering and DB design document generation.
+SI-Toolkit for DB Administrator is a tool of DB migration, JPA (Java Persistence API) reverse engineering and DB design document generation.

 Its main functionalities are